Matteljay/tightcms/README.md

 docker-compose up -d
 ```
 Congratulations, a TightCMS demo should now be available from the internet at http://your-server-ip
 For a production environment, you definitely should personalize some security settings inside of `docker-compose.yml`.
-The content of variables `USER_PW_SALT` and `JWT_SECRET` should both be replaced by passwords of your chosing.
+The content of variables `USER_PW_SALT` and `JWT_SECRET` should both be replaced by passwords of your choosing.

 ### Manual installation